BAKMAH/Incognito/README.md

-  hide [PID]        Toggles hiding the specified [PID]. incognito         Toggles hiding and protection of the rootkit. root              Grants root privelege.
+  hide [PID]        Toggles hiding the specified [PID]. incognito         Toggles hiding and protection of the rootkit. root              Grants root privelege. test              Loops the handler program to make an easy pid hiding target.

 ```
 To enter a command, type `./command [type chosen command here]`.